Plain English Summary

 Secondary outcome measures

-1. Change in capillary density; Timepoint(s): baseline, 3 and 6 months
+1. Capillary density; Timepoint(s): baseline, 3 and 6 months

 Overall trial start date